A special creative writing workshop series with teacher, author and editor Laura Lynn Brown.

 4 weeks.
 Oct.
 28-Nov.
 22

-In this part of the series, we will use the constraints of the letter form and awareness of audience to create letters that give voice to a range of desires for communication, while paying attention to voice, tone, formality, persuasion and humor.
+In this four-week segment, we will take inspiration from these and other sources as we use the constraints of the letter form and awareness of audience to create work that expresses a range of desires for communication, while paying attention to voice, tone, formality, persuasion and humor.
+While each week will have a focus, writers may choose to work on a series or use prompts from any week.

-Week 2: Small desires: letters of inquiry, suggestion or complaint
+Week 2: Small desires: letters of inquiry, suggestion, advice or complaint

-Week 3: Audience personified: letters to place, object, animal or other nonhuman addressee
+Week 3: Audience personified: letters to place, object, animal, corporation or other nonhuman addressee

 Each Part in the Series Includes